 Asbestos is a material that was once commonly used in construction for its insulation and fire-proofing properties.
 However, its use in construction was banned in the 1980s when it was discovered that it could be incredibly dangerous – breathing in dust from asbestos has been directly linked to a deadly lung cancer called mesothelioma.

 Unless disturbed, asbestos generally poses no risk, but it’s worth still removing any traces of it.
-You should always hire a professional company to do this.
+You should always hire a professional company to do this, such as asbestos removal kansas (or whichever city your property is located).
 There are guides that can help you to identify asbestos in your home.

 It was common for old house paints to contain lead.
 This was until it was discovered that lead was poisonous when ingested.
 Flecks of paint are often the biggest danger as these can be released into the air and breathed in without knowing.